Ghorpuri railway station

 Ghorpuri railway station is located in Indian city of Pune.
 It serves Ghorpuri (a suburban area of Pune city).
+The station code is GPR.
+It has two platforms.

 Very few trains currently halt here.
 It is about 3.5 km from Pune Junction.
 Currently all passenger trains and some express trains have a scheduled halt at Ghorpuri.
 Just beside the station is located a diesel locomotive maintenance shed housing more than 200 locomotives for Express trains from Pune and goods trains.